 Persons with disabilities continued to face discrimination and other challenges in finding employment (see section 7.d.).

 Some children with disabilities attended schools in mainstream or inclusive educational settings.
-The Department of Education’s 648 separate education centers did not provide nationwide coverage, and the government lacked a clear system for informing parents of children with disabilities of their educational rights and did not have a well-defined procedure for reporting discrimination in education.
+The Department of Education’s 648 separate special education centers did not provide nationwide coverage, and the government lacked a clear system for informing parents of children with disabilities of their educational rights and did not have a well defined procedure for reporting discrimination in education.

-From January to August, the DSWD provided services to 1,492 persons with disabilities in assisted living centers and community-based vocational centers nationwide, significantly fewer than reported in 2018.
-The DSWD attributed the lower figures to its community-based centers providing only partial data to date.
-If a person with disabilities suffered violence, access to after-care services was available through the DSWD, crisis centers, and NGOs.
-Of local government units, 60 percent had a Persons with Disability Office to assist in accessing services including health, rehabilitation, and education.
+From January to August, the social welfare department provided services to 1,306 persons with disabilities in assisted living centers and community-based vocational centers nationwide, a small fraction of the population in need.
+If a person with disabilities suffered violence, access to after-care services might be available through the social welfare department, crisis centers, and NGOs.
+Of local government units, 60 percent had a persons with disability office to assist in accessing services including health, rehabilitation, and education.

 Officials prohibit transgender individuals from obtaining passports that reflect their gender identity.
-Authorities print the gender at birth, as reported on the birth certificate, in the individual’s passport, which posed difficulty for transgender persons seeking to travel, including instances of transgender individuals denied boarding.
+Authorities print the gender at birth, as reported on the birth certificate, in the individual’s passport, which posed difficulty for transgender persons seeking to travel, such as instances of transgender individuals being denied boarding on aircraft.

 HIV and AIDS Social Stigma

-The law prohibits discrimination against persons with HIV/AIDS, including in access to basic health and social services.
-Nevertheless, there was anecdotal evidence of discrimination against HIV/AIDS patients in the government’s provision of health care, housing, employment, and insurance services (see section 7.d.).
+The law prohibits discrimination against persons with HIV or AIDS, including in access to basic health and social services.
+Nevertheless, there was anecdotal evidence of discrimination against HIV/AIDS patients in the government’s provision of health care, housing, employment, and insurance services.

 Section 7.
 Worker Rights